 Create a Writing Routine That Works Now

-I had to adjust my own writing routine after everything changed.
+I had to adjust my own routine after everything shifted.
 What worked before no longer worked for me after my dad passed away.
-But after making changes, I slowly found my groove again.
+But after making changes, I slowly yet steadily found my writing groove again.

 Start small and build from there.